tumblr/colossus/docs/metrics.md

 second.
 The Metrics library provides a way to work with metrics with as little overhead as possible.
 It is configurable via a [typesafe config](https://github.com/typesafehub/config).
 See [reference config](https://github.com/tumblr/colossus/blob/master/colossus-metrics/src/main/resources/reference.conf)
+The Colossus server and clients define several metrics be default.

 ### Collection Intervals